 Aftercare

 Following the procedure the arthroscopy portal sites (skin incisions) will be closed with tape or sutures and covered with shower-proof dressings.
 These dressings should be left undisturbed as far as possible for 5-7 days.
 If the dressings are removed for any reason they should be replaced with similar dressings or waterproof plasters.
 A compression bandage is applied after surgery and will usually be removed the next day.
-To help maintain the range of movements achieved at surgery, your elbow will be placed on a CPM (Continuous Passive Motion) machine whilst you are in hospital and you may be advised to wear a brace after surgery.
+To help maintain the range of movements achieved at surgery, your elbow may be placed on a CPM (Continuous Passive Motion) machine whilst you are in hospital and you may be advised to wear a brace after surgery.
 A sling will be provided to support the arm, but may be removed as tolerated to move the arm and is usually discarded after 2-3 days.
 A physiotherapist will provide instructions about mobilising the elbow and using a brace prior to discharge from hospital.
 Outpatient physiotherapy may occasionally be recommended but is not always necessary.
 You may resume driving after 5-7 days.
 Sutures are removed at two weeks.

 Follow-up